Randolph School

 Randolph School is an American independent private Pre-K-through-12th-grade college preparatory school chartered in 1959 in Huntsville, Madison County, Alabama.
 It started in a home on Randolph Avenue in downtown Huntsville with a handful of elementary classes.
 A few years later it moved to a much larger 17 acre campus on Drake Avenue, where it is now located, gradually adding grade levels until having a graduating high school class in the early 1970s.

 In 1998, the school purchased 50 acre of land on Garth Road, less than 1 mile from the Drake Avenue campus.
 The new high school opened for the 2009–2010 school year.
 For the fine arts, the new facilities include a new theater with stadium seating, a workshop for stagecraft, band and choral rooms, and new restroom facilities.
 In total, Randolph has two gymnasiums, four tennis courts, two practice fields and professionally maintained fields for football, baseball, softball and soccer.

-In 2014, Randolph received a grant from the Edward E. Ford Foundation to help the school begin to address the long-term sustainability of a robust tuition assistance program.

-Academic awards and other recognition

-During the 2001–02 school year, and again in 2003–04, Randolph School was recognized with the Blue Ribbon School Award of Excellence by the United States Department of Education, the highest award an American school can receive.

-Between a fifth and a third of each graduating class is identified as a Commended Scholar, Semi-Finalist, or Finalist in the National Merit Scholarship competition.
-Virtually all graduates go on to attend four-year college.